Singapore, US launch networking programme for women in tech

-WASHINGTON - Singapore and the United States on Monday (June 27) launched a programme to help women in the tech industries of both countries learn from each other, build their international contacts, and expand their businesses overseas.
+Singapore and the United States have launched a programme to help women in the tech industries of both countries learn from one another, build international contacts and expand their businesses overseas.

-The programme will include networking and mentoring sessions, as well as workshops, the US Commerce Department and Singapore's Ministry for Communications and Information said in a statement.
+The programme will include networking and mentoring sessions, as well as workshops, the US Commerce Department and Singapore's Ministry of Communications and Information said in a statement.

-Citing her experience of being a woman in the tech industry, Ms Raimondo, a former venture capitalist, said during the discussion: "Sometimes you just need to know what questions to ask.
+Citing her experience in the tech industry, Ms Raimondo, a former venture capitalist, said: "Sometimes you just need to know what questions to ask.
 You need to know who to call.
 You need to know the right way to pitch your company.

-"Often women are left out of those informal discussions in networks.
-So that's exactly why we started this mentorship network," she added.
+"Often, women are left out of those informal discussions in networks.
+So that is exactly why we started this mentorship network."

 Mrs Teo, who also met tech industry leaders in San Francisco over the weekend, said that Singapore was a useful gateway to South-east Asia, which has a digital economy projected to be worth US$360 billion (S$499 billion) by 2025.